persteenolsen/spring-boot-3-mvc-security/README.md

 - Download or fork the source code from GitHub

-# Create the file application.properties and place it in the resources folder
+# Create the file application.properties with the content below and place the file in the resources folder

 spring.jpa.hibernate.ddl-auto=update

 spring.datasource.url=jdbc:mysql:// the name of your mysql host / the name of your database

 spring.datasource.username=your username

 spring.datasource.password=your password

 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver

 spring.jpa.show-sql: true

 spring.mvc.view.prefix=/WEB-INF/jsp/

 spring.mvc.view.suffix=.jsp

 # Run the Web Application locally by open a terminal in the folder of the Spring Boot Web App